preetparmar/Data-Visualization/Power BI Projects/README.md

 ![dashboard](https://github.com/preetparmar/Data-Visualization/blob/main/Power%20BI%20Projects/Sales%20and%20Budget%20Analysis/Dashboard.png)

+- This dashboard analyses Sales and Budget on a random dataset
 - This dashboard includes various advanced techniques:
   - Using pages as tool tips
   - Forcasting values in a visual